FilippNikitin/10701-Dehazing/README.md

 We chose Dehazeformer architecture as our initial architecture for several reasons.
 - According to the paperswithcode id demonstrated the best performance on the well known datasets
-- It utilizes the idea of U-net and visions transformers, which are very poverful in multiple computer vison tasks (object detectin, semantic segmentation, etc)
+- It utilizes the idea of U-net and vision transformers, which are very powerful in multiple computer vision tasks (object detection, semantic segmentation, etc.).
 - There was an open code for the paper, so It was a great starting point

 <figure>